What are transferable skills and why do you need them? What does it mean to be employable today and in the future?...

 - You may also set up scientific studies, breed animals, and train other animal technicians

 You may need to work on a rota system, including weekends, bank holidays, and nights.
 Part-time work may be available.
-You'll mainly be based in purpose-built animal facilities, but there may be some outdoor work.
-You'll wear protective clothing and shoes, a face mask, and a hat or hair covering.
+You'll be working in research facilities and will mainly be based in purpose-built animal facilities, but there may be some outdoor work.
+You will need to wear protective clothing and shoes, a face mask, and a hat or hair covering.

 You'll need to have good attention to detail, be able to keep accurate records, and be willing to work evenings and weekends.

-You could do a higher national diploma or degree in pharmacology, biology, animal studies, animal care.
+It may be possible to gain a traineeship if you have GCSEs in English, Maths and Science.
+However, it is more usual to do a HND or degree in pharmacology, biology, animal studies or animal care.
 You'll usually need A levels or equivalent, including a science to get onto one of these programmes.

 Alternatively, you could do a college course like a Level 3 Diploma in animal care, animal studies, applied science, animal management, or an animal technologist advanced apprenticeship.